wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-play-audio-to-a-caller-in-asp-net-core-dr.md

 ---
 *Welcome to the second tutorial in our* how to use Voice APIs with ASP.NET *series.
 To check out other tutorials, please go to the* Learn more *section at the end of this post.*

-In the previous post, we learnt how to [make a text-to-speech phone call in an ASP.NET web application](https://www.nexmo.com/blog/2017/07/28/text-to-speech-phone-call-dr/).
+In the previous post, we learnt how to [make a text-to-speech phone call in an ASP.NET web application](https://learn.vonage.com/blog/2017/07/28/text-to-speech-phone-call-dr/).
 In this post, we will learn how to play audio to a caller.
 Sounds like fun, right?
 But that’s not all.
 We will also discover how to dynamically create Vonage Call Control Objects (NCCOs) in code and use them within our app.
 Bonus: We will be using an ASP.NET Core project for this demo.

 Let’s get started!

 ![are you ready gif](/content/blog/how-to-play-audio-to-a-caller-in-asp-net-core/are-you-ready.gif "are you ready gif")

-## Prerequisites for using Nexmo Voice API with ASP.NET
+## Prerequisites for using Vonage Voice API with ASP.NET

 * Visual Studio 2017
-* A project setup for this tutorial series, which you can find on [Github](https://github.com/nexmo-community/nexmo-dotnet-quickstart/tree/ASPNET/NexmoVoiceASPNetCoreQuickStarts)
+* A project set-up for this tutorial series, which you can find on [Github](https://github.com/nexmo-community/nexmo-dotnet-quickstart/tree/ASPNET/NexmoVoiceASPNetCoreQuickStarts)
 * Optional: [The Vonage CLI](https://github.com/Vonage/vonage-cli)

 <sign-up number></sign-up>